turkaysoftware/yamira/README.md

 # Yamira - USB Drive Protection Software

->_**Note:** We are releasing the final Yamira update of 2024.
-Thank you for your continued support, and we are excited to announce that new versions will be available starting from the second quarter of 2025._

 **Yamira** is a **USB drive protection software** developed by **Eray Türkay**. **Protects your USB storage devices** against malware.
 In particular, it provides **effective protection against hiding/deleting your personal files** as soon as you plug your USB storage devices into the computer.

 Programmed with C# and .NET Framework only.
 No external libraries, no dependencies.